wearsshoes/meadow/src/meadow/core/notes.knowledge.md

 - Use appropriate detail level in references

 Cleanup and Backups

+## Topic Similarity Implementation

+### Architecture
+- Using sentence-transformers (all-MiniLM-L6-v2) for embeddings
+  - Chosen for reliability and cross-platform support
+  - Well-documented and maintained model
+  - Good performance for semantic similarity tasks
+  - Lazy loading minimizes memory impact
+  - Consistent results across operating systems
+  - Model loaded only when first needed
+Note: Previously attempted Apple NLEmbedding but removed due to:
+  - Unstable API and documentation gaps
+  - Platform lock-in (macOS only)
+  - No clear performance advantage
+  - Implementation complexity
 - Mark the now-processed JSON logs for archiving by setting "processed" to True
 - Logs are automatically split by date for better organization
 - `git commit` frequently to avoid data disasters!

-## Topic Similarity Implementation

-### Architecture
-- Primary: Apple NLEmbedding via pyobjc
-- Fallback: sentence-transformers with all-MiniLM-L6-v2 model
+- Using sentence-transformers (all-MiniLM-L6-v2) for embeddings
+  - Lazy loading minimizes memory impact
+  - Good balance of speed and accuracy
+  - No platform-specific dependencies
 - Threshold-based filtering (default 0.5)

 ### Integration Points